johnbamberg/johnbamberg.github.io/publications.md

 - Spreading primitive groups of diagonal type do not exist,
 Proceedings A of the Royal Society of Edinburgh,
 with Saul D. Freedman and Michael Giudici. [doi](https://doi.org/10.1017/prm.2024.53)
-- On the Hermitian Veronesean,
-Finite Fields and their Applications,
-with Geertrui Van de Voorde. [doi](https://doi.org/10.1016/j.ffa.2025.102762)

 ## Submitted